 CAD data positioning

-CAD data is a common source of GIS content, but before it can be used in ArcGIS Pro, the data must have a defined coordinate location.
+To use CAD data in ArcGIS Pro, the data must have a defined coordinate location.
 CAD files are required to have a valid Esri coordinate system file (.prj), and may require an optional coordinate transformation information file (.wld) to identify how the coordinates in the CAD data should be positioned on the earth's surface.
 ArcGIS Pro alerts you when you attempt to add CAD data that does not have a proper spatial reference.
 Notifications will guide you to choose the proper spatial reference, and you will be presented with tools for any necessary CAD data repositioning.
 To validate the positioning information for any CAD or BIM file, you can inspect the file properties in the Catalog pane and perform a coordinate positioning validation.

 CAD feature datasets in the map

 Adding the entire CAD file to the map generates a group layer of grouped feature layers.
 The feature layers are grouped by geometric type.
 Within these grouped feature layers is a series of layers established with a definition query in which the contents of each ArcGIS Pro layer in the grouping is based on the source CAD layer.
 The result is a group of feature layers, one feature layer within the group for each CAD layer.
 There are separate groups of these layers for the points, polylines, polygons, and multipatch features from the CAD file.

 A CAD file as a group of grouped feature layers is shown below: